T

 +

 Yes, tap water in Milan is safe to drink.
 The water quality is regularly monitored and meets strict European Union standards.
-Bringing a reusable water bottle is a good idea, as you can refill it at public fountains and in your accommodation, saving money and reducing plastic waste.
+You can confidently drink tap water directly from the faucet in your accommodation and in restaurants.
+Bringing a reusable water bottle is a great way to stay hydrated and reduce plastic waste.

 What's the best area to stay in Milan?